Branching and Checkout

 - Branches are names for commits, not moving pointers

-@is your working copy, independent of branchesjj branch createcreates a name for current @jj branch setmoves a branch to point to current @jj checkoutcreates a new @ from target commit- Change IDs are more stable than branch names
+@is your working copy, independent of branchesjj branch createcreates a name for current @jj branch setmoves a branch to point to current @jj editcreates a new @ from target commit- Change IDs are more stable than branch names

 Next Steps